 Some OxyContin addiction treatment programs use a therapeutic technique called contingency management.
 This approach rewards people for attending meetings and following program guidelines.
 It honors avoiding relapse back into substance abuse.

-At Promises Treatment Centers, we work on the emotional aspects of addiction.
+At Promises Treatment Centers, we address all aspects of drug addiction.
 Treatment options may include: